 If you notice blurred vision only following a high-carb meal, it may be worth tracking your meals and symptoms to try and find a pattern.
 This information will be valuable for your optometrist and other health care professionals.

 At Switalski Eye Care, we offer a wide range of eye care services, such as eye exams and eye disease management, including diabetic eye disease.
 If you're concerned about temporary blurred vision after eating or any other visual symptoms, contact us to schedule your comprehensive eye exam.

 If signs of diabetes are discovered during your visit, don't worry.
 We'll explain the next steps to take, to ensure the best possible outcome.
 Our goal is to provide top-notch eye care delivered with a smile for all of our patients.

-To schedule your eye exam, call Switalski Eye Care in Plano today!
+To schedule your eye exam, call Switalski Eye Care in East Plano today!

 How often do I need an eye exam?

 The American Optometric Association recommends that adults have their eyes checked by an optometrist every 1-2 years.
 For high risk patients, patients who wear glasses or contact lenses, or those over the age of 65, annual eye exams are recommended.
 Certain conditions like diabetes may make it necessary to visit your optometrist more often.